-I am also the Lead Counsellor for Oxleas NHS Foundation Trust, for the Kent Cluster of Prisons from Oct 2018 – Oct 2020, a Counselling Supervisor, Father, Life Partner, Lay Philosopher, Poet, Music Enthusiast, contributing editor for the Counsellors Cafe Magazine and possibly more…
+I was the Lead Counsellor for Oxleas NHS Foundation Trust, for the Kent Cluster of Prisons from Oct 2018 – Oct 2020, a Counselling Supervisor, Father, Life Partner, Lay Philosopher, Poet, Music Enthusiast, contributing editor for the Counsellors Cafe Magazine and possibly more…

 Being a Project Manager I found to be a rewarding – multifaceted and multi-directional experience.
 Since my beginning at Together in January 2015 I grew my appreciation of working alongside other skilled mental health practitioners.
 My skill and confidence supporting others also developed.

 I was a visiting lecturer from September 2015 – May 2018, supporting students at the University of Greenwich.
 Working with students on counselling courses has been rewarding on a number of different levels: their reflective inquiry has been an enlivening and enriching experience for me.

 In 2014, I worked at a number of interesting places including a prison, the University of Kent and Family Health Isis.
 Working within 3 different health roles I was able to witness mental illness as a health concern for all.

 I counsel and supervise in private practice and like the diversity of client contact I have in my working week.

 When not working I like to; write, play Basketball, ride my Longboard (Silversurfer) play chess, listen to good Jazz and Bake artisan breads.